ijkeja/DLfinalproject/README.md

 # DLfinalproject

-This repository is used for our final project for the Deep Learning in Physics course (2025).
+This repository is used for the final project for the Deep Learning in Physics course (2025) by Elias Münch, Franca Maat and Ivan Keja.
+We implement code from particle_transformer (https://github.com/jet-universe/particle_transformer) to try and reproduce some of the results from: Qu, Huilin, Congqiao Li, and Sitian Qian.
+"Particle transformer for jet tagging."
+International Conference on Machine Learning.
+PMLR, 2022.

 It consists of three parts.